eridien/vscode-function-explorer/README.md

 - In the bookmark explorer, bookmarks have labels that are parts of code on the line and often useless.
 Also only marked lines are shown.

-- Function labels are always complete names, often with breadcrumbs.
+- Explorer function labels are always complete names, often with breadcrumbs.
 All the functions, marked or not, are shown.
 You can mark and unmark functions in the explorer without looking at code.

 - You can browse down the function list and mark the functions you are currently interested in, and then optionally show only those.
 You can modify the list easily without visiting the code.